A diagnosis of posterior vaginal prolapse generally occurs during a pelvic exam of your vagina and rectum.

 - You have prolapse of other pelvic organs in addition to posterior vaginal prolapse that is bothersome.
 Surgical repair for each condition can be completed at the same time.

-The surgery uses a vaginal approach and usually consists of removing excess, stretched tissue that forms the posterior vaginal prolapse.
+The surgery usually consists of removing excess, stretched tissue that forms the vaginal bulge and placing stitches (sutures) to support pelvic structures.
 A mesh patch might be inserted to support and strengthen the fascia.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.